PhanTien234/Coursework_HikeMobileApp/README.md

 3. **Viewing Hike Details**: Access a comprehensive list or detailed information of stored hikes.
 4. **Efficient Search**: Easily find hikes based on multiple criteria.
 5. **Editing or Deleting Hike Details**: Modify or remove stored information about hikes.
-6. **Add More Observation** : You can add more observations for each Hike item specific
+6. **Add More Observation**: You can add more observations for each Hike item-specific
-7. **Delete Each Item Observation or Delete all Observation**: Remove specific for each Item Observation or remove out all items
+7. **Delete Each Item Observation or Delete all Observation**: Remove specific for each Item Observation or remove all items
-8. **View Details and Edit Observation**:  View detail all item Observation for each Item Hike specific, Update any change details
+8. **View Details and Edit Observation**:  View details all item Observation for each Item Hike specific, Update any change details

 ### Additional Notes
 - Detailed information is securely stored in an SQLite database on the user's device.